pybites/pybites.github.io-source/content/guest-cleaning-text-data.md

 ## Normalising Case

 This is just a fancy way of saying convert all your text to lowercase.
 If using Tf-IDF `Hello` and `hello` are two different tokens.
-This has the side affect or reducing the total size of the vocabulary, or corpus, and some knowledge will be lost such as Apple the company versus eating an apple.
-In all cases you should consider if each of these actions actually makes sense to the text analysis you are performing.
+This has the side effect of reducing the total size of the vocabulary, or corpus, and some knowledge will be lost such as Apple the company versus eating an apple.
+In all cases you should consider if each of these actions actually make sense to the text analysis you are performing.
 If you are not sure, or you want to see the impact of a particular cleaning technique try the before and after text to see which approach gives you a more predictive model.
 Sometimes, in text mining, there are multiple right answers.

 <a name="remove-punctuation"></a>

 ## Remove All Punctuation

 Punctuation doesn't bring anything to the table when text mining so just remove it all.
-In fact sentence structure and word order is irrelevant when using TD-IDF.
+In fact sentence structure and word order is irrelevant when using TF-IDF.
 Word of caution though.
-If you are also going to remove URL's and Email addresses you might want to the do that before removing punctuation characters otherwise they'll be a bit hard to identify.
+If you are also going to remove URLs and Email addresses you might want to the do that before removing punctuation characters otherwise they'll be a bit hard to identify.
 Another consideration is hashtags which you might want to keep so you may need a rule to remove `#` unless it is the first character of the token.

 <a name="stop-words"></a>

 ## Stop Words

 [Stop Words](https://en.wikipedia.org/wiki/Stop_word) are the most commonly used words in a language.
 You could consider them the glue that binds the important words into a sentence together.
-Sample stop words are `I, me, you, is, are, was` etc. Removing stop words have the advantage or reducing the size of your corpus and your model will also train faster which is great for tasks like Classification or Spam Filtering.
+Sample stop words are `I, me, you, is, are, was` etc. Removing stop words have the advantage of reducing the size of your corpus and your model will also train faster which is great for tasks like Classification or Spam Filtering.
 However, another word or warning.
 If you are doing sentiment analysis consider these two sentences:

 * _this movie was not good_
 * _movie good_